MOohTus/ODAMNet/docs/source/pages/formats/Output.rst

 DOMINO_inputGeneList_MeSHID.txt
 ----------------------------------

 This file contains the list of target genes.
-There are used as active genes for the analysis.
+DOMINO defines them as active genes for the analysis.

 .. code-block:: none